October 14, 2022

 Apart from your teachers, are there other musicians that have influenced your playing in particular?

 There are many musicians who have influenced me over the years: flute players, fiddle players, whistle players, concertina players and, of course, pipers.
 It’s very difficult to narrow it down to one or two musicians but Andy Conroy, a great mentor, a great friend, taught me more than I was able to learn, I suppose, and I’m still catching up on the things that he showed me.
 And I never will catch up!
 He was a great piper and a great man.
 But I suppose outside of piping whistle players like Séan Ryan, Mary Bergin, Carmel Gunning and flute players like, Séamus Tansey, Catherine McGorman and Catherine McEvoy.
 Younger players as well were always very influential like Kevin O’Reilly, or Caoimhin O’Rahilly as he’s now called, and Sarah Jane Woods.
 All my pals, I learned a lot from my peers growing up, which is always a great way to learn music.
-You have good fun and they’d always bring you a new tune that you might have not got directly from pipers, that’s always nice.
+You have good fun and they’d always bring you a new tune that you might have not got directly from pipers, that’s always nice

 As a very experienced teacher (Scoil Samhraidh Willie Clancy, The Irish World Academy, OAIM), what kind of advice do you usually give to people who have just taken up the uilleann pipes?